 Do Gladiolus Corms Need to Be Soaked Before Planting?

-No. You can pot them up in soil if you like, but it’s not necessary.
-As long as you keep the roots moist, the corm will be fine.
+No and no!
+You can pot gladiolus bulbs up in soil if you like, but it’s not necessary.
+As long as you keep the roots moist, the corms will be fine.

-And if you’ve read this far, and you’re thinking that you need a more complete solution that will take you from seed starting to seed saving, you’ll want to check out the Ultimate Cut Flower Bundle instead.
+If you’ve made it this far, and you’re thinking that you need a more complete solution that will take you from seed starting to seed saving, you’ll want to check out the Ultimate Cut Flower Bundle instead.